OpenEvalProject/evals/manuscripts/elife-53205/v2/manuscript.md

 We formulate a step-by-step procedure to optimize 3PM for neuronal imaging using the results in this paper.
 The excitation parameters (wavelength, pulse energy, and repetition rate, etc.) are optimized first, based on which the sampling parameters (FOV, frame rate, pixel size, etc.) are then derived accordingly.

-The excitation wavelength affects 3PE cross section, calcium indicator ΔF/F, and tissue heating.
-A previous study has shown that 3PE of GCaMP6s achieves the highest d′ with a center wavelength between 1300-1320 nm (Ouzounov et al., 2019).
+The excitation wavelength affects 3PE cross section, calcium indicator $ΔF/F$, and tissue heating.
+A previous study has shown that 3PE of GCaMP6s achieves the highest $d^{′}$ with a center wavelength between 1300-1320 nm (Ouzounov et al., 2019).
 Brain heating is significantly increased beyond 1350 nm due to water absorption (Jacques, 2013) and much reduced at 1280 nm (see the previous section).
 Even though 1280 nm allows ~ 50% more average power than 1320 nm, it only generates ~50% more signal since the signal scales linearly with the average power when the peak intensity is maximized and fixed.
-For calcium imaging, this advantage in signal strength is offset by the lower ΔF/F, which results in a slightly lower d′ for 1280 nm (Ouzounov et al., 2019).
+For calcium imaging, this advantage in signal strength is offset by the lower $ΔF/F$, which results in a slightly lower $d^{′}$ for 1280 nm (Ouzounov et al., 2019).

 The repetition rate and pulse energy are optimized based on the constraints imposed by the linear (brain heating) and nonlinear effects.
-Since 3-photon imaging is essentially background-free for most practical imaging depths, the calcium imaging fidelity d′ depends solely on the signal strength, that is photons per neuron per second (F0).
+Since 3-photon imaging is essentially background-free for most practical imaging depths, the calcium imaging fidelity $d^{′}$ depends solely on the signal strength, that is photons per neuron per second ($F_{0}$).
 As a result, in order to maximize the number of neurons recorded, the total photon counts should be maximized within the thermal constraint and the peak intensity limit.
 Regardless of the imaging depth, the pulse energy at the focus should always be kept as high as possible (e.g., 1 to 2 nJ) to maximize the signal while avoiding the adverse nonlinear effects (e.g., fluorophore saturation and nonlinear damage).
 The maximum repetition rate is then the maximum average power allowed by the thermal constraint (e.g., as indicated in Figure 3—figure supplement 3) divided by the pulse energy at the sample surface, which can be calculated from the pulse energy at the focus using the EAL.
 The imaging power grows exponentially with depth, which is much faster than the quasi-linear growth of the heat dissipation capacity as a function imaging depth (Figure 3—figure supplement 3).
 Therefore, the maximum repetition rate decreases rapidly with imaging depth.
 For example, when imaging GCaMP6s-labeled neurons at 600 μm depth (~ 2 EALs) using 1320 nm 3PE, 1.86 nJ x exp(2) ~ 14 nJ pulse energy on the brain surface is required for 0.1 photon/pulse detected (Figure 1B), and the maximum repetition rate to avoid substantial tissue temperature rise is 100 mW/ 14 nJ = 7 MHz, where 100 mW is predicted as a safe power to avoid thermal damage at this imaging depth, given a large enough scanning FOV (Figure 3—figure supplement 3 and Figure 3—figure supplement 4).
 When imaging the hippocampus at ~ 1 mm depth (~ 4 EALs due to the presence of the white matter), the maximum repetition rate has to be reduced to 120 mW/100 nJ = 1.2 MHz for the same signal generation level at the focus.
 In both examples, the pulse energy at the brain surface was calculated by multiplying exp(the number of EALs) with the pulse energy at the focus (1.86 nJ).

 The repetition rate fundamentally limits the number of samples per second, and therefore the possible range of FOVs and frame rate.
 As a common practice, the pixel size is approximately the lateral spot size of the focus, for example two pixels per focal spot for a proper spatial sampling frequency.
 To ensure sampling uniformity when the repetition rate is low, the pixel clock is synchronized to the laser pulses, and there is an integer number of excitation pulses per pixel.
 Under this condition, a wide range of FOVs and frame rates can be chosen as long as the repetition rate is equal to the integer multiples of the product of the number of pixels in each frame and the frame rate.
 In addition, the following factors should also be taken into consideration for parameter selection.
 Tissue heating is higher with a smaller FOV, and therefore the imaging power should be reduced accordingly with the FOV (see Figure 3—figure supplement 4).
 For calcium imaging, the frame rate should be fast enough for capturing the temporal dynamics of the calcium indicator (e.g.,>5 Hz for GCaMP6s).